Schirrms/iTop-Network-Speed/README.md

 This presentation package is there mostly because I really had troubles collecting all the informations needed to create a field

+* Read Only
+* Updated from another values

+So I hope it can be useful to others (and maybe also to me, next time I'll forget my former work...)

 I found most of the relevant informations in the official iTop documentation :

 https://www.itophub.io/wiki/page?id=2_6_0%3Acustomization%3Acascade-update